Guarantees for Spontaneous Synchronization on Random Geometric Graphs: The Random Geometric Graph on the Sphere

-\end{lemma} We provide a short sketch of the proof. \begin{proof} By Theorem 2.1 in \cite{seginer2000expected}, we know that $\mathbb{E}\|A-\mathbb{E}A\|$ is at most a constant times the expectation of the maximum between the Euclidean norms of the columns.
+\begin{proof} By Theorem 2.1 in \cite{seginer2000expected}, we know that $\mathbb{E}\|A-\mathbb{E}A\|$ is at most a constant times the expectation of the maximum between the Euclidean norms of the columns.
 Based on this fact, an easy computation gives that $\mathbb{E}\|A-\mathbb{E}A\| \le C\sqrt{np}$.
-To get the tail bound, we apply Talagrand convex Lipschitz concentration inequality \cite[Theorem 5.2.16]{vershynin2018high}. \end{proof} The second preliminary proposition that we need is the following.
+To obtain the tail bound, we apply Talagrand convex Lipschitz concentration inequality \cite[Theorem 5.2.16]{vershynin2018high}. \end{proof} The second preliminary proposition that we need is the following.